 The Actual Usage method is calculated by metering the actual throughput.
 It is somewhat similar to 95th percentile method.
 Though, instead of measuring the rate, the provider records the amount of data moved over the circuit for the specified time interval.

 95th percentile advantages over Actual Usage

 When compared to the Actual Usage metering, the 95th percentile appears to be far less volatile.
 The businesses get the assured minimum bandwidth commits that allow them to better scale upstream capabilities.
-Bursty clients are charged way more than the sustained ones for the similar amount of data when applying Actual Usage billing method, considering that the effect of a bursty traffic is larger and is more problematic to prepare for.
+Bursty clients are charged way more than the sustained ones for a similar amount of data when applying the Actual Usage billing method, considering that the effect of bursty traffic is larger and is more problematic to prepare for.

-The 95th percentile aims to find a middle ground between scalability, volatility and cost for the carrier and the customer, coping with that task quite well.
+The 95th percentile aims to find a middle ground between scalability, volatility, and cost for the carrier and the customer, coping with that task quite well.
 However, no method is perfect.
 The 95th percentile is more volatile than the Committed Information Rate on predominantly bursty months and the monthly statements can differ dramatically.
 95th percentile can make you pay for a big amount of idle bandwidth.

 Multi-homed Service Providers and Enterprises face the challenge of keeping their traffic usage below the level committed with each of their ISPs.
 Starting with Noction Flow Analyzer v 21.06, percentile value calculation, be it for 95th or any other, is available for packets, octets, and flows.
 Noction IRP Commit Control feature, in its turn, addresses the issue by incorporating billing structures into its policy models.
 It enables keeping the commit level at a preconfigured value.